netsec-ethz/scion-apps/README.md

 #### Environment

-The dispatcher and sciond sockets are assumed to be at default locations, but this can be overriden using environment variables:
+The dispatcher and sciond sockets are assumed to be at default locations, but this can be overridden using environment variables:

 		SCION_DISPATCHER_SOCKET: /run/shm/dispatcher/default.sock
 		SCION_DAEMON_ADDRESS: 127.0.0.1:30255

-This is convenient for the normal use case of running a the endhost stack for a single SCION AS.
+This is convenient for the normal use case of running the endhost stack for a single SCION AS.
 When running multiple local ASes, e.g. during development, the address of the sciond corresponding to the desired AS needs to be specified in the